10 secret streets to explore in Toronto

-Here are 10 secret streets to explore in Toronto.
+Here are some secret streets to explore in Toronto.

 Possibly one of the coolest streets in Toronto, you enter off of Cecil Ave. and walk north until you encounter a row of Second Empire houses across from a hidden parkette.
 The whole time you'll feel in on an urban secret.

 This one won't be a secret to Toronto's cycling community, who test their mettle by climbing one of the steepest hills in the city.
 This winding road leads down the ravine at Crothers Woods to the North Toronto Sewage Treatment Plant.